Edmonston House

-The Edmonston House is located on NY 94 in the Vails Gate section of the Town of New Windsor in Orange County, New York.
-It has been listed on the National Register of Historic Places since 1979.
+The Edmonston House is a historic stone home located on NY 94 in the Vails Gate section of the Town of New Windsor in Orange County, New York.

 History

 James and Margaret Smith Edmonston came from County Tipperary, Ireland in 1720.
 After staying seven years in Plymouth, Massachusetts they moved to New Windsor and purchased 200 acres just west of Vail's Gate from the widow Ingoldsby.
 The Ingoldsby land was part of the early patent held by Capt.
 John Evans.
 For a time Edmonston's log cabin was the only house between New Windsor and what would later become Washingtonville.